xcollantes/portfolio/README.md

 ### Page registering

 1. Create a Markdown file under `pages/articles/`.
-This will be the path used in the URL of the article page without `pages/` and the `.md` extension.
+This path will be used in the URL of the article page without `pages/` and the `.md` extension.

    - Use all lowercase
    - Use hyphens and not underscores

 1. Add a YAML metadata section to the top of the Markdown file.
-See `portfolio/article_configs/process_articles.ts` under `MetadataType` for fields required and available.
+See `article_configs/process_articles.ts` under `MetadataType` for fields required and available.

 1. The `title` field is the header of the entire article.